|Nutrition Facts (per serving)|

 Steps to Make It

 Pour the Frangelico into a shot glass.

-Float the Irish cream on top by slowly pouring it over a bar spoon.
+Float the Irish cream on top by slowly pouring it over the back of a bar spoon.

-For a good mix, shake the liqueurs up and strain them into a frosty shot glass.
+- Rather than serving the Nutty Irishman as a layered shooter, simply pour each liqueur directly into a shot glass.
+Or shake the liqueurs up and strain them into a frosty shot glass.

-Add Cream: If you enjoy a white Russian, skip the coffee liqueur and pour Frangelico instead.
-Simply pour about 1-ounce each of Irish cream, Frangelico, and cream into a cocktail shaker.
-Shake well and strain into an old-fashioned glass filled with ice.
+- If you enjoy a White Russian, skip the coffee liqueur and pour Frangelico instead.
+Simply pour about 1 ounce each of Irish cream, Frangelico, and cream into a cocktail shaker.
+Shake well and strain into an old-fashioned glass filled with ice (or skip ice if serving in a chilled glass).
 You can also build the drink directly in the serving glass and give it a good stir.

-Whiskey or Vodka: Skip the extra cream and pour a shot of whiskey or vodka instead.
+- Skip the extra cream and pour a shot of whiskey or vodka instead.
 Keep the Frangelico and Irish cream and serve it on the rocks.
-Irish whiskey is a natural choice that's preferred for the nutty Irishman.
+Irish whiskey is a natural choice that's preferred for the Nutty Irishman.
 For an interesting twist, you can also try an espresso vodka.

-Hot Coffee: The flavors of the nutty Irishman are perfect for creating a hot coffee cocktail.
+- The flavors of the nutty Irishman are perfect for creating a hot coffee cocktail.
 One of the best recipes combines a full 1 1/2-ounce shot of Irish whiskey with 1 ounce each of Irish cream and Frangelico.
-Top that with as much coffee as you like or go with a freshly pulled double shot of espresso for a real kick!
+Top that with as much coffee as you like or go with a freshly pulled double shot of espresso.

-Frangelico is the most popular nut-flavored liqueurs on the market and it's a great addition to any bar.
+- Frangelico, a hazelnut liqueur, is the most popular nut-flavored liqueur on the market and a great addition to any bar.
 There are other hazelnut liqueurs available, so feel free to pour any you find as a substitute.